 So Marcus an English man, good friend of mine decided to offer me a beer kit for my birthday.
 I know this is a great gift to offer to a friend, because you know your friend is going to make some beer, and you will probably enjoy it too, if the result is acceptable of course.

 So I had a little kit with some hops and malt concentrate powder.
-The malt was for a white beer, easy for a first try.
+The malt was for a wheat beer, easy for a first try.
 You just have to respect some rules and it should be fine.
 A really good cleaning of everything you use, with some particular product.

 I will try to show you the entire process.

 First you need to sanitize everything who will be in contact with the wort (beer).
 Once you sanitize everything, you will need to bring to a boil 10 gallons of water (for 5 Gallon of beer).

 I use an old keg and I cut the top to use it to boil my water, I installed a valve and a filter inside.

 During the boiling process I prepared all the ingredient and quantity needed for my recipe, different kind of hop, sugar, paradise seed, cardamom, etc…